natanelia/comlink-worker-pool/README.md

 - 🚀 Effortless parallelism: Offload heavy computation to workers, keep your UI snappy
 - 🧩 Modular: Use just the core, or drop in React bindings for instant hooks
 - 🦾 TypeScript-first: Full type safety across packages
-- ⚡ Blazing fast builds and workspace management with Bun
 - 🛠️ OSS-friendly: Clean structure, easy contributions, and clear docs

 ---